-- Do not aim the camera directly at the sun or strong light sources. - It may damage the photographic sensor (CCD). - Store this equipment out of the reach of children and infants. - Wrist strap: Placement of the strap around the child's neck could result in asphyxiation. - Memory card: Dangerous if accidentally swallowed.
+- Do not point the camera directly at the sun or bright light sources. - · Doing so could damage the camera's CCD or your eyesight. - Store this equipment out of the reach of children and infants. - Wrist strap: Placement of the strap around the child's neck could result in asphyxiation. - Memory card: Dangerous if accidentally swallowed.
 If this occurs, contact a doctor immediately. - Do not attempt to disassemble or alter any part of the equipment that is not expressly described in this guide. - To avoid the risk of high-voltage electrical shock, do not touch the flash portion of the camera if it has been damaged. - Stop operating the equipment immediately if it emits smoke or noxious fumes. - Do not allow the equipment to come into contact with, or become immersed in, water or other liquids.
 If the exterior comes into contact with liquids or salt air, wipe it dry with a soft, absorbent cloth.